What causes stomach flu? And what are the best gastroenteritis treatments?

 - Eight hours without urination

 You should seek medical care from your healthcare professional.
 Infants and young children affected by gastroenteritis should always be seen to rule out other possible problems and to ensure they are not at risk for dehydration.
-If you need more information on gastroenteritis or need to be seen, book an appointment with the Digestive Health Partners at Asheville Gasto today.
+If you need more information on gastroenteritis or need to be seen, book an appointment with the Digestive Health Partners today.